Achilles number

 An Achilles number is a number that is powerful but not a perfect power.
 A positive integer n is a powerful number if, for every prime factor p of n, p^{2} is also a divisor.
 In other words, every prime factor appears at least squared in the factorization.
 All Achilles numbers are powerful.
 However, not all powerful numbers are Achilles numbers: only those that cannot be represented as m^{k}, where m and k are positive integers greater than 1.

-Achilles numbers were named by Henry Bottomley after Achilles, a hero of the Trojan war, who was also powerful but imperfect.
-Strong Achilles numbers are Achilles numbers whose Euler totients are also Achilles numbers.
+Achilles numbers were named by Henry Bottomley after Achilles, a hero of the Trojan War, who was also powerful but imperfect.
+Strong Achilles numbers are Achilles numbers whose Euler totients are also Achilles numbers; the smallest are 500 and 864.